 Make sure you are available and ready to date other men.

-Keep yourself busy and stop yourself from over-thinking his actions because it will not only drive you crazy, but it will stop you from wanting to see other men.
+Keep yourself busy and stop yourself from over-thinking his actions with regards to you because it will not only drive you crazy, but it will stop you from wanting to see other men.

 If he asks, just say… “I’ve been busy.
 You know me 🙂 “

-The way to get a guy to come to you and possibly realize he wants something more is as simple as luring him in to your challenge.
+The way to get a guy to come to you and possibly realize he wants something more with you is as simple as luring him in to your challenge.

 Luring him in is sort of a “seductress” move but when it comes to guys, we’re kind of drawn to the sex appeal of a woman. 😉